webapicookbook/hyper/README.md

  - [ ] : support for ..
 PATH _{JSONPath}_ returns results of a JSONPath query from a SIREN response

  ## Other possible features in the future
- - [ ] : support for WITH-FORM _{name}_ - uses the metadata of the named form (URL, METHOD, ENCODING, FIELDS) to construct an HTTP request
- - [ ] : support for WITH-STACK - uses the top level STACK item as a set of vars for other operations (e.g. to fill in forms, supply querystring values, headers, etc.
  - [ ] : support for URITemplates - required for HAL (and other formats?)
  - [ ] : support for _$${name}$$_ returns the value of the config or stack item named
  - [ ] : support for SHOW-ACTIONS - showing all actions (links & forms)